 Get familiar with the legs you are running.
-So much more fun when you are not lost.
+This event is so much more fun when you are not lost.

 No one leave XP 18 before Friday 10:30 pm and XP 24 before Saturday 2:30 am.
 To avoid being held up let's adjust your start times if necessary.